 - By the third week of March, the final version will be submitted.

 - By the first week of April, the Reflection on the Course of Study (including a list of MLL and related courses taken) will be submitted.

 - By the second week in April, majors will carry out the capstone interview(s) with their first and, possibly, second, reader.

 - After the capstone interview(s) and, by the third week in April, the first reader will determine holistically whether the requirements of the capstone have been satisfied, and will communicate this result to the senior liaison and MLL chair.

-In light of the opportunities MLL majors might wish to pursue after Kenyon, they will be asked to organize and present their capstone work using a digital portfolio model.
+In light of the opportunities MLL majors might wish to pursue after Kenyon, they have the option to organize and present their capstone work using a digital portfolio model.
 At a minimum, majors will use the portfolio to submit the written portions of the capstone: prospectus and annotated bibliography, first draft, final version, and reflection on the course of study.

 Students may also wish to complement the required components of the portfolio with other uploaded pieces of supplemental writing, audio or video files, and other media.
 Students might elect to include things like a résumé (with support from the Career Development Office), information about the results of their proficiency exams (especially given how useful such points of reference can be for MLL faculty mentors who might be asked later to write recommendations), and/or personal or course projects of digital storytelling, blogs, or visual art images, for example.

 The prospectus is typically two pages in length and should describe the scope of the project, including, when possible, discussion of the research problem, the cultural artifact to be explored, the critical conversation, the working thesis, and the methodology.
 The annotated bibliography must have at least five secondary sources annotated, but may list more sources without annotation.
 All written components of the capstone are to follow MLA style guidelines.